 Sometimes we need a soundtrack to drone out the silence.
 When we sit around post-workout, we can get lost in our thoughts.
 We’ll fixate on how tired we feel or how sore our body is.
 Listening to music can help drown out those thoughts.

 You can put on anything you prefer, but we recommend you put on something upbeat to bring you that post-workout energy you’re craving.

 9. CBD Energy Drinks

 Many people turn to energy drinks from the gas station to help provide energy after a workout.
 These beverages are made with artificial ingredients and loaded with sugar.
-Plus, some of these energy drinks have far more caffeine than you really need.
+Plus, some of these energy drinks have far more caffeine than your body really needs.

 The Joy Organics CBD Energy Drink Mix is a delicious berry flavor without all the additives.
 It’s fortified with amino acids that assist in post-workout recovery, including acetyl L-carnitine.
-This amino acid plays a pivotal role in brain energy metabolism.
+This amino acid plays an essential role in brain energy metabolism.

 In addition, this formula contains herbs that help support energy after working out, including: